walles/batterylogger/README.md

 * Make sure the service notifies the data holder about OS / kernel upgrades.

+* Make sure we rotate the history file when it gets too big.
+Aim for keeping a month or more of stats at hand.

+* If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

+* Make a preference for disabling the service.

 * Print proper app names and versions when logging app removals.

+* Force landscape mode?
+Drain patterns are more visible if the Y axis is more compressed.

 * See if we can detect enabling / disabling of Google Now and log that.
 Or maybe when services start / stop in general?

-* If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

 * Fake the data when running in the emulator?